pruthviraj-kalashetty/Digital-Systems-and-VLSI/[1]-STAGE-(A)-DIGITAL-DESIGN/[06]-Logic-Gates/And-Gate.md

 * **What Problem Does It Solve?**
   - The and gate checks if all condition are true
-  - If one inputs is 'ON' then output will be 'ON'
+  - If one inputs is 'TRUE' then output will be 'TRUE'
-  - If both inputs is 'ON' output will be 'OFF'
+  - If both inputs is 'TRUE' output will be 'FALSE'

 * **What is the Circuit?**
-  - It is an electronc circuit that performs AND operation
+  - It is an electronic circuit that performs AND operation
 ---

 * **Where Is It Used?**